 "He has earned a high reputation in the music community as a talented musician and conductor, enriching the Washington music scene by boosting enrollment to new heights in both youth programs." - CitySoundbite

-Armenian-American conductor Tigran Arakelyan was named by Musical America Worldwide as one of the Top 30 Professionals of the Year in 2023 and was included in the 40 under 40 honorees by Yamaha Music USA.
+Armenian-American conductor Tigran Arakelyan was named by Musical America Worldwide as one of the Top 30 Professionals of the Year and was included in the 40 under 40 honorees by Yamaha Music USA.
 Recognized as a "highly-esteemed conductor across the Pacific Northwest" (The Leader), Tigran is the Music Director of the Northwest Mahler Festival and the Port Townsend Symphony.
 Previously, he was the assistant conductor of the California Philharmonic and the Los Angeles Youth Orchestra.
-He played alongside Sir James Galway during Galway's induction into the Hollywood Bowl Hall of Fame with the Hollywood Bowl Orchestra.
 Tigran conducted at prestigious venues such as the Walt Disney Concert Hall (Los Angeles) and the Benaroya Hall (Seattle), but is equally passionate about taking classical music to unconventional venues.
 As noted by Musical America, he is "known for finding unusual venues for all of his projects, from bars to cafes to homeless shelters."
+Tigran's acclaimed concert at a Seattle bar in 2009, reviewed by Seattle Weekly, marked a historic moment as it was the first time an orchestra performed at a bar in the Pacific Northwest.
+The program featured a regional premiere of Paul Hindemith Kammermusik no. 1, Beethoven's First Symphony and a world premiere by a young composer.
 Tigran received awards from The American Prize for orchestral programming, the Global Music Awards for podcasting and was honored in 425 Business Magazine's 40 under 40 list of regional leaders.
+He played alongside Sir James Galway during Galway's induction into the Hollywood Bowl Hall of Fame with the Hollywood Bowl Orchestra.

 The Port Townsend Symphony saw unprecedented growth during his tenure.
 The orchestra grew the budget by six times with no reliance on grants, making it one of the few orchestras in the US to operate without any grant support.
 During his tenure as Music Director of the Federal Way Youth Symphony and Bainbridge Youth Orchestras, the organizations reached their highest enrollment, added multiple ensembles, premiered pieces, and collaborated with dance companies and choirs.
 Tigran led the Federal Way Youth Symphony on three tours to South Korea (2014, 2017, 2019), conducting in Seoul, Busan, Jeju, Daejeon, and Gwangju, among other cities.
 During the pandemic, Bainbridge Youth Orchestra was one of the few youth orchestras in the U.S. to continue in-person rehearsals (outdoor) and present virtual concerts.